Optimization on manifolds: A symplectic approach: Derivation of Dissipative RATTLE for Constrained Optimization

-According to our previous construction, to obtain a method for the \emph{nonconservative} system, all we have to do is set $q^0_\ell = t_\ell = h\ell$ in \eqref{rattle1} (and forget about $p_{0}$ since it does not enter the dynamics).
-Instead of considering a completely general Hamiltonian, let us particularize to the case of the geodesic Hamiltonian \eqref{hamiltonian} which incorporates an arbitrary metric $g$:
+According to Definition~\ref{presymp_def}, to obtain a method for system \eqref{hamM}, all we have to do is set $q^0_\ell = t_\ell = s_\ell = h\ell$ into \eqref{rattle1} and forget about $p_{0}$ since it does not couple to the other degrees of freedom; recall the gauge fixing \eqref{gauge}.
+Moreover, to avoid dealing with implicit schemes in this paper, we will assume that the metric $g_{ij}(\qq)$ is constant, i.e., independent of $\qq$, so that all updates become explicit.
+We thus obtain